nanjekyejoannah/micropython/docs/develop/gettingstarted.rst

 ===============

-This guide covers a step by step process on setting up version control, obtaining and building a copy of the source code on a port, building the Docs, running tests and a description of the directory structure of the MicroPython code base.
+This guide covers a step by step process on setting up version control, obtaining and building a copy of the source code for a port, building the Docs, running tests and a description of the directory structure of the MicroPython code base.

 .. note::